Coronavirus regulations on the Stuttgart Max Planck campus

 - Visitors who need access to the Max Planck campus in Stuttgart-Büsnau for business purposes will be required to fill out a questionnaire at the reception desk.
 Interested individuals should check this registration form in advance to be sure they will be allowed to come onto campus.

-- All people who come on campus must always stay at least 1.5 meters away from all people who do not belong to their household and should wash their hands frequently using proper techniques.
+- All people who come on campus must always stay at least 1.5 meters away from all other people and should wash their hands frequently using proper techniques.

 - All employees must obey the following rules for office occupancy and lab occupancy:

-- Anyone who has had contact with a possible coronavirus case must stay at home for 14 days from the contact and inform their supervisor and their institute’s contact person (Frank Gottschalk for MPI-FKF or Linda Behringer for MPI-IS).
+- Anyone who has had contact with a possible coronavirus case must stay at home for 10 days from the contact and inform their supervisor and their institute’s contact person (Michael Eppard for MPI-FKF or Linda Behringer for MPI-IS).

-- Anyone with symptoms similar to those of coronavirus must stay home, inform their supervisor and their institute’s contact person (Frank Gottschalk for MPI-FKF or Linda Behringer for MPI-IS), and call their doctor or an emergency room.
+- Anyone with symptoms similar to those of coronavirus must stay home, inform their supervisor and their institute’s contact person (Michael Eppard for MPI-FKF or Linda Behringer for MPI-IS), and call their doctor or an emergency room.
 Only healthy individuals may come on campus at this time.

 - The most common symptoms in COVID-19 cases, as stated by the Robert Koch-Institute (RKI), are fever as the most common, followed by cough, shortness of breath, muscle and joint pain, sore throat, head ache, nausea, stuffy nose, diarrhea and odour/taste disorders.

-- The Max Planck Society currently requires individuals who want to take a business trip outside of Germany to ask the central MPG crisis unit for COVID-19-related travel recommendations in advance of the trip.
-The traveler (or his or her delegate) is responsible for requesting this advice by emailing firstname.lastname@example.org.
+- Employees should minimize business travel as much as possible.
+The Max Planck Society currently requires individuals who want to take a necessary business trip outside of Germany to ask the central MPG crisis unit for COVID-19-related travel recommendations in advance of the trip.
+The traveler (or his or her delegate) is responsible for requesting this advice by emailing email@example.com .
 Responses usually come within one business day, and the advice received should be shared with the travel approver, if there is one.
 Business trips within Germany currently do not require special measures beyond the standard travel authorization form.

 |For more detailed information, please consult the archive of announcements by our campus crisis unit.|